Want to save money on energy bills, reduce your carbon footprint and keep your home warm and cosy?

-Heat pumps are classed as a home renewables system and are eligible for up to £10,000 funding, of which up to 75% (£7,500) can be cashback.
-You can only receive up to the total cost of the heat pump installation or the maximum value available for that measure, whichever is less.
-So, if a heat pump costs £7,000, then £7,000 is the maximum funding you can access.
+Heat pumps are classed as a home renewables system, and are eligible for up to £15,000 funding, of which £7,500 can be a grant.
+You can only receive up the total cost of the heat pump installation or the maximum value available for that measure, whichever is less.
+So, if a heat pump costs, £7,000, then £7,000 is the maximum funding you can access.

 There may also be other support for people living in rented accommodation.
 Take a look at our energy efficiency support for landlords to find out more.

 The Home Energy Scotland Grant and Loan application process

 If you're thinking about applying for a loan to install a heat pump, these are the steps to follow.

 - Call Home Energy Scotland on 0808 808 2282 for free and impartial advice.

 - Check heat pump suitability and home energy efficiency.
 This may involve further support from a specialist if applicable.
-Home Energy Scotland can refer you for the loan and discuss relevant energy reports.
+Home Energy Scotland can refer you for funding and discuss relevant energy reports.

 - Check your current Energy Performance Certificate (EPC).
-For example, if loft or cavity wall insulation is recommended and can be installed, this work must be done by the time you claim loan funding.
+For example, if loft or cavity wall insulation is recommended and can be installed, this work must be done by the time you claim funding.
 Home Energy Scotland can discuss your EPC with you.
-You can also apply for loan funding with cashback for these measures if they're recommended on your EPC.
+You can also apply for funding for these measures if they're recommended on your EPC.

 - Invite quotes (at least three recommended) from MCS-registered installers (Microgeneration Certification Scheme).
 You can search for installers and read installer reviews on the Renewables Installer Finder.

-- Fill in the Home Energy Scotland Loan online application form with all relevant supporting documentation.
+- Fill in the Home Energy Scotland Grant and Loan online application form with all relevant supporting documentation.

-- Home Energy Scotland will send you a loan offer if your loan is approved.
-Work can only commence after a written loan offer is issued and must be completed within six months.
+- Home Energy Scotland will send you a funding offer if your application is approved.
+Work can only commence after a written funding offer is issued and must be completed within nine months.
 There is ongoing support from Home Energy Scotland throughout this period.